syndit/com.synditcorp.ruleengine/docs/index.md

 The optional "description" field holds a meaningful description for the rule.

-There are currently 10 other optional informational Rule fields that can be used to store values associated with either a passing rule, or a failing rule.
+There are currently 10 other optional rule fields that can be used to store values associated with either a passing rule, or a failing rule.
 These values can be accessed at runtime for whatever is needed.
 For example, if a rule fails and the fail message needs to be presented in the UI, retrieve the rule's unique failKey field value, which is intended to hold an i18n key (but really can hold a value for whatever scheme is being used).
 Note that field values are only available if the rule has been evaluated at runtime.
 The 10 fields are:

  1. passKey - String, intended to hold an i18n key
  1. failKey - String, intended to hold an i18n key
- 1. passScore - Double, intended for scoring a rule on a pass
+ 1. passScore - An expression that returns a Double, intended for scoring a rule on a pass.
+The expression can be a single value or a complex calculation using other rules' failScore values.
- 1. failScore - Double, intended for scoring a rule on a fail
+ 1. failScore - An expression that returns a Double, intended for scoring a rule on a fail.
+The expression can be a single value or a complex calculation using other rules' failScore values.
  1. passFlag -  String, a flag for particular rule's pass
  1. failFlag - String, a flag for particular rule's fail
  1. passReason - String, use to store a reason for particular rule's pass